kesiev/rewtro/manual/advanced.md

 ## Sound editor and paste in code

 The sound editor has a _Paste this in code_ section that shows a more verbose JSON for each sound.
 You can paste that JSON in Rewtro JavaScript code to create _system sounds_.
 That's how the `shutter` and `click` sounds of the fake console dashboard [were made](https://github.com/kesiev/rewtro/blob/master/libs/gameconsole.js).

+## Rewtro console in developer mode

+Your local Rewtro console can be switched to _developer mode_ from the settings screen of the SDK.
+Hit the _cogs icon_ on the top and toggle the _Rewtro console in developer mode_.